If you’ve been on Twitter for more than a day, there’s a high chance you’ve seen the abbreviation “TL” used.

 Of course, this comes with a myriad of other Twitter abbreviations that can’t be found almost anywhere else.

 But once you become familiar with these abbreviations, there’s no going back, and we’ll start with the meaning and context of “TL” on Twitter.

-Whenever you come across “Tl” used in a tweet, the person refers to the word “Timeline.”
+Whenever you encounter “Tl” used in a tweet, the person refers to “Timeline.”
 A Twitter timeline is a stream of tweets from a user’s list of people they’re following, viral tweets, and tweets engaged with by the person’s mutual.
 In addition, a “timeline” or “TL” will include tweets from topics the person follow and the trending topics on Twitter.